Samirnunes/ml-algorithms-from-scratch/decision_forest/README.md

-# Decision Forest with the ID3 Algorithm
+# Decision Tree with the ID3 Algorithm

 Decision tree is a non-parametric supervised learning method based on a structure composed of nodes where decisions are made based on the value of a given feature.
 The choice is made at the leaf nodes based on the decisions made at each node.